 - Take Action

-Not suitable under 13; parental guidance recommended to 15 (frequent action violence and coarse language)
+Not suitable under 13; parental guidance to 15 (frequent action violence, coarse language)

 This topic contains:

 |Children under 13||Not suitable due to frequent and strong violence, emotionally distressing scenes and coarse language.|

 |Children aged 13–15||Parental guidance recommended due to frequent and strong violence, emotionally distressing scenes and coarse language.|